cuinjune/rtss-class/week1/README.md

 * What is shared between participants?
   -> Pixelated face of each participant.
 * Where is this interaction taking place?
-  -> They see each other and chat in the web page.
+  -> They can see each other's face on the web page and chat through the microphone/speaker.
 * Why?
 What is the nature of this interaction?
   -> It makes participants feel more comfortable to show their faces through the webcam because it can protect their privacy.